-NOTE: When TX diversity (antenna hopping) is active a MS may underestimate RLA_EC.
-This can be compensated for by the network in an adjustment of the EC_RX_LEV_ACCESS_MIN.- For an EC-GSM-IoT capable MS evaluating the path loss criterion for a cell not supporting EC-GSM-IoT C1 is defined as:
+NOTE 1: When TX diversity (antenna hopping) is active a MS may underestimate RLA_EC.
+This can be compensated for by the network in an adjustment of the EC_RX_LEV_ACCESS_MIN.

+NOTE 2: Use of enhanced coverage may be restricted by the network by having previously signalled the RestrictEC status indicating that use of enhanced coverage is restricted (see 3GPP TS 24.008 [46]).

+- For an EC-GSM-IoT capable MS evaluating the path loss criterion for a cell not supporting EC-GSM-IoT C1 is defined as:

 C1_GC = (A_GC - Max(B,0))